rspamd/rspamd.com/commercial.md

                     </p>
                 </div>
             </div>
-            <p class="extra-feature">By choosing the commercial support option, you will have the following extra features:</p>
+            <p class="extra-feature text-center">By choosing the commercial support option, you will have the following extra features:</p>
         </div>
         <div class="row">
             <div class="col-md-6">